 Arizona is one of the most visited States in the USA, and for good reason.
 Anyone who loves natural wonders and the outdoors will find something to discover in this beautiful State.

 My Flytrippers co-founder Kevin and I actually took one of our first trips together in Arizona.
-We went to Las Vegas, with our good friend Pat, on Ultra Low-Cost Carrier Allegiant Airlines a few years back.
+We went to Las Vegas, with one of our good friends, on Ultra Low-Cost Carrier Allegiant Airlines a few years back.
 From there, we rented a car and took a little roadtrip to the Grand Canyon, which is definitely a part of Arizona you should see, for obvious reasons.

 That being said, apart from the Grand Canyon, I hadn’t seen any other part of that state.
 As one of my goals is to visit all 50 of them (current count is 46), I hadn’t had the opportunity to go back, instead focusing on visiting new States.

-But in May, I spotted a great fare on United, for less than $75US roundtrip between Miami and Phoenix.
-As I can always count on finding cheap flights to South Florida from Plattsburgh (near Montreal), I jumped on the opportunity, booked my positioning flights on Spirit Airlines to get to Miami, and off I was to Arizona for around $200CAD.
+But in May 2017, I spotted a great fare on United, for less than $75US roundtrip between Miami and Phoenix.
+As I can always count on finding cheap flights to South Florida from Plattsburgh (near Montreal), I jumped on the opportunity, booked my positioning flights on Spirit Airlines to get to Miami, and off I was to Arizona for around $250CAD.
 Not bad.

 Phoenix, The State Capital